Lesson video

 Bend down, touch your toes, stretch up again.

-You'll turn and stretch to the other side.
+Your turn and stretch to the other side.

-Ooh, that felt nice.
+Ooh!
+That felt nice.

 Now I will read "Granny's Sugarcake" focusing on my body movement.

-Read "Granny's Sugarcake" focusing on your body movement.
+Read "Granny's Sugarcake," focusing on your body movement.

-You're going to choose a poem to rehearse and perform.
+Task B, you're going to choose a poem to rehearse and perform.

 Use the success criteria to help you.